DarrelASandbox/playground-ai/chatgp-langchain/stephen-grider/README.md

 &nbsp;

+- **Questions for testing the chain to use context** (Without streaming)
+  - What country produces the most spice?
+  - How much did they produce in metric tonnes?

+&nbsp;

 # LangChain

 LangChain is a library and framework designed to facilitate the development of applications that leverage Large Language Models (LLMs) like GPT-3 or GPT-4.
 It's particularly focused on making it easier to build applications that use these models for language understanding and generation tasks.
 Here are some key aspects of LangChain: